 How to interact with provisioned applications

 Once deploying a stack following here, you will see the following applications under the Provision Application panel.
 Those are components included in the Data Flow Platform.
+Each application can be accessed by clicking the application link.

 Amazon EKS Console